△_:~$ cat /etc/motd

 Now that your picanha is prepped, let’s add our secret ingredient: smoke.

 Set up your smoker to 225°F (107°C).
-If using a grill, set it up for indirect heat by placing the picana next to the fire.
+If using a grill, set it up for indirect heat by placing the picanha next to the fire.
 Use hardwood like oak or hickory for a mild, smoky flavor that complements the beef; charcoal will do otherwise.
 Place the picanha fat cap up on the smoker and insert a thermometer probe into the thickest part.

 Smoke until the internal temp reaches 120°F (49°C) for 60–90 minutes, but always go by internal temperature, not time.